Septercius/rpcemu-dev/readme.txt

 *save rom  3800000+400000

 The ROM files need to be placed in the roms directory.
-RiscOS 3.6, 3.7 and X.XX have been tested and work, not sure about any other versions.
+RISC OS 3.6, 3.7 and X.XX have been tested and work, not sure about any other versions.
 RPCemu will load in the disc images 'boot.adf' and 'notboot.adf' into :0 and :1 on startup if they exist, so that you can boot straight away. (the CMOS is configured for this).
 It will also load in hd4.hdf and hd5.hdf straight on startup.

+RPCEmu emulates a podule containing up to 4MB of ROM which can be used to hold additional RISC OS modules.
+To use this ROM, create a poduleroms directory, and copy any modules into this directory.
+These modules are then active before RISC OS boots, and so can be used for things like booting off HostFS.

 Emulates :
 ~~~~~~~~~~